SESYNC-ci/advanced-git-lesson/docs/_slides/pullrequest.md

 ===

-**Owner**: Pull the Collaborator's changes from the master branch of their forked version of the repo into the newly created branch.
+Pull the changes from the master branch of the Collaborator's forked version of the repo into the newly created branch.

 ~~~bash